ChaokunHong/meteor/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/username/meteor).
+Please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/ChaokunHong/meteor).

+## Contact

+For questions or feedback, please contact Chaokun Hong at chaokun.hong@gmail.com.

 ## Code of Conduct